iasawseen/human_forecaster/README.md

 4. `OUTPUT_VIDEO` specifies parameters of the output video. `CYCLE_LEN` is period of predicted trajectory.
 `BLOB_SIZE` and `LINE_WIDTH` are sizes of blob around human anchor point and trajectory line.
-`FPS` is desired frames per second for output video. `MIN_AGE_FOR_TRAJECTORY` is a minimum age for tracker in frames that trajectory will be drawn.
+`FPS` is desired frames per second for output video. `MIN_AGE_FOR_TRAJECTORY` is a minimum age for tracker in seconds that trajectory will be drawn.
 `DRAW_BOX` states whether to draw bounding boxes around objects.
+You can use `COMPRESS` to enable output video compression.

 # Demo